-Each compute cabinet in the Sequana system has 144 compute trays, each being 1U high and packing three server nodes.
-There are 72 trays in the front of each cabinet and 72 trays in the back, and the Sequana cell has two cabinets for a total of 288 compute sleds.
+Each compute cabinet in the Sequana system has 48 compute trays, each being 1U high and packing three server nodes.
+In a typical configuration, there are 24 trays in the front of each cabinet and 24 trays in the back, and the Sequana cell has two cabinets for a total of 96 trays and, at three compute nodes per tray, that works out to 288 nodes in a cell.
+(In some configurations that Atos shows, all of the nodes are facing front.)
 The switch modules are in the center of the Sequana cell and they provide the switches for linking the server nodes in the cell to each other and for linking multiple cells together to comprise a cluster.
 Bull supports InfiniBand and its own BXI interconnect.
 (We explained BXI in the Sequana profile.)
 The system can scale to over 64,000 nodes in theory, but no customers, not even CEA are pushing the limits yet.
 The Tera1000-1 supercomputer, which is the first phase of the Tera1000 project, has 85 blades crammed with Xeon Phi 7250 processors linked by a BXI network with a peak performance of 670 teraflops.

 Bull has three Sequana sleds it is selling now: one with three pairs of “Broadwell” Xeon E5 v4 processors called the X1100; another with three “Knights Landing” Xeon Phi X200 processors called the X1210; and yet another with four “Pascal” P100 Tesla GPU processors called the X1115.